Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Max: Amazing where did you get this?

   Airiona: It was in my father's CSD.
-No one is supposed know about this though which is why i didn't want Jax to come
+No one is supposed know about this though which is why I didn't want Jax to come

   Max: of course Jax is the last person I'd expect to keep a secret